sschmid/pw-terminal-password-manager/README.md

 # Customization

-Export or provide the following variables to customize pw's default behaviour:
+Export or provide the following variables to customize and change `pw`'s default behaviour:

 ```bash
 # Default keychain used when not specified with -k